Supreme Court commission talks positively of shorter terms

 A commission tasked with studying potential changes to the Supreme Court is releasing a first look at its review

-A commission tasked with studying potential changes to the Supreme Court released a first look Thursday night at its review, a draft report that is cautious in discussing proposals for expanding the court but also speaks approvingly of term limits for justices.
+A commission tasked with studying potential changes to the Supreme Court has released a first look at its review, a draft report that is cautious in discussing proposals for expanding the court but also speaks approvingly of term limits for justices.

 A final report from the committee, which next meets Friday, is expected in about a month and would go to the president then.
 Even when the commission does finish its work, however, any proposals for change would be met with serious political headwinds particularly with midterm elections looming and the chance that Democrats could lose control of Congress.